 A corridor’s true ridership potential should be tested out with a parallel frequent, rapid express bus service before spending hundreds of millions or more likely billions on rail rapid transit.
 Diving head first into expensive transportation infrastructure may be a bit rash considering B-Line services have been the precursor to all rail rapid transit in the region:

-- The 99 B-Line used to run all the way to Lougheed from UBC before it was short-turned at Commercial-Broadway upon the completion of the SkyTrain Millennium Line’s first phase in 2001;
+- 99 B-Line used to run all the way to Lougheed from UBC before it was short-turned at Commercial-Broadway upon the completion of the SkyTrain Millennium Line’s first phase in 2001;

 - the 97 B-Line currently runs between Lougheed Station and Coquitlam Centre, but will be discontinued when the SkyTrain Evergreen Line opens in 2016;